 What do you do besides blogging?
 I work full-time as the Member Success Manager at Food Blogger Pro!
-Before that, I worked as a pastry cook in the restaurant industry.
+Before that, I worked as a pastry cook in NYC.

 What kind of content can I find here?
 Here at The Baker's Almanac, I'm passionate about empowering you to become a better baker.
 You will find: